Skip to main content

 Academic

-The convergence of hormonal optimization and lifestyle medicine on can be understood at the molecular level.
+The convergence of hormonal optimization and lifestyle medicine on cognitive function can be understood at the molecular level.
 The central mechanisms at play are the modulation of neuroinflammation and the enhancement of synaptic plasticity.
 Hormones provide a top-down regulatory signal, while lifestyle factors create the bottom-up biochemical environment.
 Their combined effect on these two fundamental processes is what produces a tangible improvement in cognitive vitality.

 Modulating Neuroinflammation at the Cellular Level